 This course offers a structured thematic study of literature designed to strengthen basic reading and writing skills.
 Lessons are highly structured and focus on basic communication skills - reading comprehension, clarity in writing, active listening, and confidence when speaking.
 Particular attention is paid to vocabulary development, sentence construction, paragraph unity, organizational skills, information retrieval, and test-taking skills needed for the MCAS examination and/or other such assessments.
-Enrollment in these courses requires permission from an administrator or as dictated by an individualized plan.
+Enrollment in this course is only with permission from an administrator or as dictated by an individualized plan.